This list of snack and meal ideas will help you fuel and recover properly so you can see the most gains from your workout!

 If you like making your snacks or are looking for an easy grab-and-go option, I’ve got you covered.
 Here are some lists of healthy snacks you can buy and make to help you fuel in a hurry.

 - 15 Pre-Workout Snacks You Can Buy At The Supermarket

 - Cherry Coconut Frozen Bars

 What you eat after exercise is as important as what you eat before your workout.
-To get the most from your fitness routine, carry a snack or meal with you to eat right afterwards.
-Here are some suggestions:
+To get the most from your fitness routine, your body needs a mix of carbs and protein.

-The glycogen that your body stored up is usually depleted after a workout.
-An essential part of recovery is replenishing that glycogen.
+Eat within 1-2 hours after a workout to reap the most benefits.
 Studies show that muscle glycogen synthesis is highest when carbs are consumed immediately after a workout and then again at intervals for up to 5 hours.